uw-acme/NANO_QLASER/README.md

 # NANO_QLASER_PULSE_CHANNEL

 One of the 32 channels of the QLaser pulse generator.
-To open the project in vivado, go to prj folder and run `vivado -source build.tcl`.
+To open the project in vivado, go to `tools\build_src` directory and run `vivado -mode tcl -source build.tcl` to build a Vivado project.